Floer theory for Lagrangian cobordisms: The Cthulhu complex

-Below we give a careful description of each term in the above matrix, where the degrees mentioned are the degrees as maps between the above summands \emph{without} the shifts in grading as appearing in the above definition of $\Cth_\bullet(\Sigma_0,\Sigma_1)$.
+Below we give a careful description of each entry of the matrix~\eqref{eq:20}, where the mentioned degrees are the degrees as maps between the summands in~\eqref{eqn: cthulhu complex} \emph{without} the shifts in grading appearing in the definition of $\Cth_{\bullet}(\Sigma_0,\Sigma_1)$.
+When we want to emphasise to which pair of Lagrangian cobordisms the maps belong, we put them as superscript, e.g.~$\mathfrak{d}_{\varepsilon^+_0,\varepsilon^-_1}^{\Sigma_0,\Sigma_1}$, $d_{+,-}^{\Sigma_0,\Sigma_1}$, etc. We will denote by $\#$ the count (either with sign or modulo two, as appropriate) of the {\em zero dimensional part} of the corresponding moduli space.